Azure/AzureDataLake/docs/PowerShell/UserManual.md

-# User Manual: Azure PowerShell with Data Lake
+# User Manual: Azure PowerShell with Data Lake Store

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md).